Which NFL teams will allow fans at games in Week 10 of the 2020 season?

 Here is what NFL stadium capacity is expected to look like this week as the league is allowing each of its 32 teams to determine whether or not fans can attend games.

-Check out the full schedule of week 10 games, including this week’s Sunday Night Football’s match up on NBC between the Baltimore Ravens and New England Patriots.
+Check out the full schedule of week 10 games, including this week’s Sunday Night Football’s game on NBC between the Baltimore Ravens and New England Patriots.

 RELATED: NFL has yet to approach NFLPA to bargain over expanded playoffs